 Hope, Beauty, and Exploration in Northwest Village School’s Virtual Classrooms

-The 2020 summer and spring seasons at Northwest Village School were measurably different because of the COVID-19 pandemic.
-Students were actively engaged in learning from home, and our teachers and members of our multidisciplinary teams reached through the screen to forge connections and foster engagement.
+The 2020 fall, summer, and spring seasons at Northwest Village School were measurably different because of the COVID-19 pandemic.
+Students were actively engaged in learning from home, as well as in the classroom, and our teachers and members of our multidisciplinary teams reached through the screen to forge connections and foster engagement.

-The stories below highlight how our team continues to make vital links with students, reinforcing their capacity as functional learners in their communities and homes, and expanding on the strong foundation they acquired in the traditional classroom.
-Using Microsoft® Teams, our teachers, paraprofessionals, clinicians, and others are working collaboratively to deliver high-quality, innovative online instruction in the areas of creative writing, technology, science, art, history, career readiness, and more.
+The stories below highlight how our team continues to make vital links with students, reinforcing their capacity as functional learners in their communities, in school, and at home, and expanding on the strong foundation they acquired in the traditional classroom.
+Using Microsoft® Teams and other tools, our teachers, paraprofessionals, clinicians, and others are working collaboratively to deliver high-quality, innovative online and in-person instruction in the areas of creative writing, technology, science, art, history, career readiness, and more.

 We’ll update this page as new projects continue to emerge.
 Be sure to visit again soon!